yytzsy/SCDM/README.md

 ```
 python generate_charades_data.py
 ```
-If you have downloaded the .h5 data for the Charades-STA dataset, you can ignore this step.
 Preprocessed data will be put into the './data/Charades/h5py/' folder.

 * Go to the '**./grounding/TACOS/data_preparation/**' folder, and run:
 ```